 Complete your gaming setup with Opera GX.
 It's a customizable browser designed for gamers, with a futuristic design and a game-focused interface.
 It includes optimization features for resource consumption: CPU, RAM and bandwidth limiters.

 The browser has integrations with Twitch, Discord, and other messengers, plus a gaming newsfeed with a new releases calendar, tournaments info and other gaming events.
 Moreover, to keep your sight focused on gaming elements, Opera GX includes an easy to enable dark theme.

 Play games lag-free, chat with your peers and keep up with all new releases!

 How can I fix Steam if it can’t go online?

 1. Clear your download cache

-- Select Downloads in the Settings panel.
+- Select the Downloads tab.

-- Click on Clear Download Cache.
-Next click OK to confirm your choice, Steam will ask for your login details afterward.
+- Next, click OK to confirm your choice.
+Steam will ask for your login details afterward.

 - After logging in again, Steam will start as expected.